Private Violin Lessons

 I began my studies in the public schools of Anchorage Alaska, near my place of birth-Fairbanks.
 (Anchorage, Alaska has a strong orchestra program in the public schools-- just like Texas, but not quite as massive.)
-After graduating from high school, I continued my violin performance studies at the University of Alaska, Anchorage and three years later, transferred to the University of North Texas, completing my bachelors degree in Music Theory and Composition May, 1999.
+After graduating from high school, I continued my violin performance studies at the University of Alaska, Anchorage and three years later, transferred to the University of North Texas, completing my bachelors degree in Music May, 1999 with a specialization in music theory and composition.

 I have straddled the fence in several ways --performing violin music within classical, contemporary, and ethnic realms -- and expanding my involvement in musical activities beyond performance, and into the composition of music.